TrevorSLong/Robo-Rick/README.md

 The functionality is listed below:

 #### Welcome message
-   * Welcomes new members into the server by name with a random welcome message from Rick and Morty     return
+   * Welcomes new members into the server by name with a random welcome message from Rick and Morty     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/welcomemessages.PNG)
 #### Welcome DM
-   * Welcomes new members into the server by sending them a DM     return
+   * Welcomes new members into the server by sending them a DM     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/welcomedm.PNG)
 #### Chat response
-   * Responds to "hello" with "Wubbalubbadubdub"     return
+   * Responds to "hello" with "Wubbalubbadubdub"     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/hello.PNG)
 #### Changes bot status
-   * Robo Ricks status is "Listening to Snake Jazz"     return
+   * Robo Ricks status is "Listening to Snake Jazz"     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/status.PNG)
 #### Ping
-   * Responds to $ping with "pong" and the bot server latency     return
+   * Responds to $ping with "pong" and the bot server latency     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/ping.PNG)
 #### UpdateChannel
    * Use $updatechannel to change the channel Robo Rick sends all public updates
    * The channel will be changed to the channel that you send the command in
    * By default this channel will be the top text channel in the server
-   * To change this permission, the user must have the "Manage Channel" permission in the Discord server     return
+   * To change this permission, the user must have the "Manage Channel" permission in the Discord server     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/updatechannel.PNG)
 #### AdminChannel
    * Use $adminchannel to change the channel Robo Rick sends all admin updates
    * The channel will be changed to the channel that you send the command in
    * By default this channel will be the top text channel in the server
-   * To change this permission, the user must have the "Manage Channel" permission in the Discord server     return
+   * To change this permission, the user must have the "Manage Channel" permission in the Discord server     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/adminchannel.PNG)
 #### Join server message
-   * Robo Rick sends a message in the default channel when he joins the server for the first time introducing himself     return
+   * Robo Rick sends a message in the default channel when he joins the server for the first time introducing himself     <br />
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/joinmessage.PNG)
 #### Announcements
    * $announce "_____" will send an announcement in the updates channel in your server.
-To change the channel it is sent in use $updatechannel     return
+To change the channel it is sent in use $updatechannel     <br />
    * You will need the permission 'Manage Channel' to use this command
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/announce.PNG)
    * Announcements can be sent to a specific channel by adding the channel ID as an optional arguement